Evolutionary dynamics of any multiplayer game on regular graphs: : Pairwise comparison

 In a unit time, a random focal individual is selected to update the strategy by comparing the fitness with a random neighbor.
 Suppose that the focal individual $A$ compares its fitness with the neighbor $B$.
 The individual $A$ adopts the strategy of $B$ with the following probability:

-Otherwise, individual $A$ keeps its own strategy in the remaining probability $F_A/(F_A+F_B)$.
-Here, $F_A$ and $F_B$ is the fitness of the individual $A$ and $B$.
+Otherwise, individual $A$ keeps its own strategy with the remaining probability $F_A/(F_A+F_B)$.
+Here, $F_A$ and $F_B$ are the fitness of individuals $A$ and $B$.
 As mentioned in the main text, the transformation from payoff to fitness is $F=\exp{(\delta\pi)}$~\cite{mcavoy2020social,wang2023inertia}.
 In this way, the adopting probability $W$ has the following well-known form~\cite{szabo1998evolutionary}:

-where $\pi_A$ and $\pi_B$ is the fitness of individual $A$ and $B$, and $\delta\to 0^+$ is the weak selection strength.
+where $\pi_A$ and $\pi_B$ are the payoff of individuals $A$ and $B$, and $\delta\to 0^+$ is the weak selection limit.
 According to Eq.~(\ref{sieq_Fermi}), if individual $B$ has a higher payoff, then its strategy has a slightly higher probability to be adopted by individual $A$.

 Below, we analyze the strategy evolution under pairwise comparison.